biw/enwrap/README.md

 ### Returning Explicit Types

-As your TypeScript codebase grows, you may find yourself wanting to return predefined types from your Enwrap functions.
-Enwrap allows you to do this by setting the return type of the Enwrap function to the type you want to return.
+As your TypeScript codebase grows, you may want to return predefined types from your Enwrap functions.
+Enwrap allows you to do this by setting the return type of the Enwrap function to the type you wish to return.

+> [!NOTE]
-**The only caveat to this is that you must set any explicit error types manually.**
+> **When returning explict types, you must manually set any explicit error types.**

-In order to return an explicit type, we will use the `WithEW` helper type.
+To return an explicit type, we will use the `WithEW` helper type.

 ```ts
 import { type WithEW, ew } from 'enwrap'